Julian-Schaefer/Wastechain/README.md

 6. If using a Mac, execute "./recreate_complete.sh"
 7. If using a Linux-based OS, execute "sudo ./recreate_complete.sh"
 8. Wait for the command to finish
-8. (If using a Mac, replace "127.0.0.1" with "localhost" in ".env" file of "test-network" folder)
-9. If using a Mac, execute "./start_api.sh"
+9. If using a Mac, execute "./start_api_mac.sh"
 10. If using a Linux-based OS, execute "sudo ./start_api.sh"
 11. Wait for the command to finish and continue to wait for a minute after that, in order for the API and Web-Frontend to start up.